|

 was incorporated into the Municipal Borough in 1931.

-new conurbation to the south of the city explains the very elongated
+This large new conurbation to the south of the city explains the

-own schools and shops, a civic centre and theatre, hospitals and
+with its own schools and shops, a civic centre and theatre, hospitals

 In the 1950s, the poorer inner city areas were replenished by